ghaythalijarad/wizzbussiness/PRODUCTION_IMPLEMENTATION_GUIDE.md

 ---

-This implementation guide provides specific, actionable steps you can take immediately to transform your current Heroku deployment into a production-ready system.
+This implementation guide provides specific, actionable steps you can take immediately to transform your current cloud deployment into a production-ready system.
 Start with the immediate actions this week, then gradually implement the advanced features over the coming months.

 Would you like me to help you implement any of these specific steps right now?